Zamiell/stardew-valley/Min-Max_Guide.md

 * Trade all [Diamonds](https://stardewvalleywiki.com/Diamond) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Triple Shot Espresso](https://stardewvalleywiki.com/Triple_Shot_Espresso).
 Use one immediately for the speed boost and keep it going for the whole day.
 * Trade all [Omni Geodes](https://stardewvalleywiki.com/Omni_Geode) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Warp Totem: Desert](https://stardewvalleywiki.com/Warp_Totem:_Desert), at least initially.
 Use these to get to the desert on subsequent days.
 If you have 5-10 totems or more, then you can start to save the geodes for minerals and whatnot.
 * In general, ignore all enemies and focus on breaking rocks.
 (This is the same general strategy as the mines.)
 It is hard to avoid [Serpents](https://stardewvalleywiki.com/Serpent) though, so you will have to kill some of them.
 * The initial goal will be to get a [Prismatic Shard](https://stardewvalleywiki.com/Prismatic_Shard) for the [Galaxy Sword](https://stardewvalleywiki.com/Galaxy_Sword).
 Once you get this, your subsequent runs will be able to go much deeper.
-Alternatively, you can find [The Slammer](https://stardewvalleywiki.com/The_Slammer) from floors 40+, which is better than the Galaxy Sword (when utilizing the spam click strategy).
+Alternatively, you can find [The Slammer](https://stardewvalleywiki.com/The_Slammer) from floors 40+, which is about the same as the Galaxy Sword (when utilizing the spam click strategy).
 * You can craft some bombs for big clusters of rocks/ore, but do not go overboard, as you need to build up some ore for [Quality Sprinklers](https://stardewvalleywiki.com/Quality_Sprinkler).
 * You will be tempted to get an [Iridium Pickaxe](https://stardewvalleywiki.com/Pickaxes) as soon as possible, but you should hold off until summer.
 This is because you will be fishing on the day that Clint works on the pickaxe, and fishing in summer is much more profitable tham fishing in spring.
 * Smelt all [Iridium Ore](https://stardewvalleywiki.com/Iridium_Ore) into [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar).
 Besides selling various gems, the bars will be the main source of revenue from the Skull Cavern.
 However, wait until you have the Blacksmith profession (from level 10 mining) before selling any Iridium Bars.